March 24, 2026

 Rachel Is Learning to Succeed

-Rachel* is 10 years old and has lived in Kids Alive Haiti’s Safe Haven since she was 3.
-After losing both of her parents, she entered the Haiti Children’s Village when it became clear she was not receiving the care and stability she needed.
+Rachel* is 10 years old and has lived in Kids Alive Haiti’s Safe Haven since she was three.
+After losing both of her parents, she entered the Haiti Children’s Village when it became clear she was not receiving the care and stability she needed from extended family.
 Today, she is known for her cheerful and polite spirit, bringing warmth to those around her.
 Yet for several years, school was a persistent struggle.

 Rachel showed little interest in classroom activities and often resisted engaging in lessons.
 Despite her teachers’ efforts, she repeated the same grade three times.
 What appeared on the surface as disengagement was, in reality, a child needing more individualized support.